oliveirab/PD-FD-erosion/README.md

-This repository contains code for "Decoupled erosion of amphibians’ phylogenetic and functional diversity from extinction"
+This repository contains code for Oliveira, B.F., Scheffers, B.R. & Costa, G.C.
+2020.
+Decoupled erosion of amphibian phylogenetic and functional diversity due to extinction.
+Global Ecology and Biogeography, 29: 309-319